tuff-30-minute-ppc-audit

 Review Audience Targeting

-Your ad groups are setup and optimized, you’ve got the right amount of ads and the right copy ready to go, your keywords are fine-tuned, and your campaign settings are exactly what you want.
+Your ad groups are set up and optimized, you’ve got the right amount of ads and the right copy ready to go, your keywords are fine-tuned, and your campaign settings are exactly what you want.
 What else can you focus on to make sure your campaigns are as effective as possible?
 The right audience targeting.

 Oftentimes, advertisers are very familiar with audience targeting including remarketing audiences, when it comes to display campaigns.
 However, adding relevant audiences to your search campaigns can be an effective way to gain insights into your market, while also boosting your performance.